sysrpl/Codebot.Web/README.md

 }
 ```

-This would result in the same response content being sent back to the client, but the ``Hello World`` would be output from your code rather than a file.
+This would result in the same response content being sent back to the client, but the ``Hello World!`` would be output from your code rather than from a file resource.

 ## Using Templates

-Instead of using your ``DefaultPage`` to serve a static file, it can be used as a template to fill out a response based on properties of your page.
-To do this simply add ``IsTemplate = true`` to the ``DefaultPage`` attribute decoration.
-Next put the property name, multiple names for a more complete template, in your default page file.
+Instead of using your ``DefaultPage`` to serve a static file, it might be useful to user as a template.
+A template fills out a response partially based on properties of your handler object.
+To use a template  simply add ``IsTemplate = true`` to the ``DefaultPage`` attribute decoration.
+Next put the property name or multiple names in your default page file to have it act as a template.

 ```csharp
     [DefaultPage("home.html", IsTemplate = true)]